fairyglade/ly/readme.md

 just uncomment `animate = true` in `/etc/ly/config.ini`.
 You may also disable the main box borders with `hide_borders = true`.

+NOTE: there is currently a bug preventing this from appearing.
+Quoting from issue [#106](https://github.com/cylgom/ly/issues/106):

+>Yep it's a bug.
+You need both /usr/share/wayland-sessions and /usr/share/xsessions folders on your system to have animation.
+> **usernamewashidden**

 ## Additional Information
 The name "Ly" is a tribute to the fairy from the game Rayman.
 Ly was tested by oxodao, who is some seriously awesome dude.